The Little Princess Trust has been helping children and young people since 2005.

-The Little Princess Trust was established in 2006 by the parents of Hannah Tarplee, their friends and Hereford Cathedral Junior School.
+The Little Princess Trust was established by the parents of Hannah Tarplee, their friends and Hereford Cathedral Junior School.

 In 2004 Hannah was diagnosed with a Wilms tumour.
 Hannah loved her hair and losing it was very traumatic for her.
 Her parents, Wendy and Simon, searched high and low to find a wig suitable for Hannah, during her treatment.
 When they found one, it had a hugely positive effect on Hannah.